 The 2000 Big 12 and Region 3 Gymnast of the Year, Brink posted eight of the top 10 all-around totals in school history, including a school record of 39.70 at the NCAA Regional.
 She also became the first Husker gymnast to score a 10, recording the mark on vault against Iowa State on Feb.
 15, one of three 10s during the season.
 She closed her collegiate career as the most decorated gymnast in school history, earning two NCAA titles, 11 All-America awards, six regional titles and eight conference titles.

-Brink joined the Nebraska staff as an assistant coach before the 2012 season.
-She and her husband have two sons, Jaxon (7) and Hunter (2).
+Brink joined the Nebraska staff as an assistant coach before the 2012 season, and is currently Nebraska's associate head coach.
+She and her husband, Jon, have two sons, Jaxon (10) and Hunter (4).

 Michele Bryant: NU's First Champion